ahmadsoliman/EmbedIQ/memory-bank/techContext.md

 - Code quality tools must be integrated into CI pipeline
 - Performance benchmarks must be established and monitored
 - Documentation must be kept updated with code changes
+- ARM64 architecture compatibility must be regularly tested and maintained